Resetting the relationship between local and national government. Read our Local Government White Paper

 a purple box with the hashtag digital switchover to the left

-What is the digital switchover and 2G/3G switch off?
+What is the digital switchover?

-Between now and 2027 most telephone providers will be moving their customers from old analogue landlines over to new upgraded landline services using digital technology.
+Between now and 2027 most telephone providers will be moving their customers from old analogue landlines to new upgraded landline services using fibre technology.
 The upgrade will be delivered by the telecoms industry in a phased approach.
 The new digital landline network will provide a future proof, more reliable and dependable broadband service that will support the UK for decades to come.

 Beyond 2033, mobile network providers have confirmed they will not offer 2G and 3G services.
 Each mobile network provider can choose when they end 2G and 3G services within this timeframe and many have begun phasing out 3G networks already.
-Switching off 2G and 3G will support the roll-out of the 4G and 5G networks which offer faster and more reliable services.
+Switching off 2G and 3G will support the rollout of the 4G and 5G networks which offer faster and more reliable services.

 What are the implications?

-Residents who have older mobile phones will not be able to connect to the new network so will need to update their phone.
+2G/3G: Residents who have older mobile phones will not be able to connect to the new network so will need to update their phone.

 Both telecoms and mobile network providers should contact residents ahead of time if they will be impacted, but we’d encourage anyone who is unsure to check themselves directly with their providers.